Valium® Drug Interactions: Risks and Dangers

 Valium® Drug Interactions

-Certain drugs may be safe to take with Valium®, while others might cause potentially fatal effects.
-Always talk with your healthcare provider before taking Valium® with anything else.
-Some interactions can be especially dangerous and may cause liver disease and other harsh effects.
+Certain drugs may interact with Valium®, causing potentially severe effects.
+Always talk with your healthcare provider before taking Valium® or any other medication.
+Some interactions can be especially dangerous and may cause severe side effects, including respiratory depression and other critical health issues.

 Opioids